crackvine/devo/README.md

 ### Notes

-In this implementation each pair is only counted once.
+In this implementation each pair on every occurance (for example, K=3 and [3,3,3] yields 3 pairs).

 O(n<sup>2</sup>) time complexity due to the nested loop
 ### Usage